Learn how to keep a Christmas tree fresh longer. Luckily, there are several natural ways to help prolong the life of our Christmas trees!

-The very last sort of tree you should buy if you’re looking for longevity is a spruce.
+The very last sort of tree you should buy if you’re looking for longevity is a spruce tree.
 My father specifically warns against Norway spruces, and all of my research backs that up.
 My mother tells a story of the only time she bought a spruce Christmas tree.
 It lost all of its needles and she had to replace it with a new tree a week before Christmas.
 Frustrating, right?

 (This is a great chart at pickyourownchristmastree.org if you’d like to learn more!)

 3. Wherever you go, choose the freshest tree you can find.